weaveworks/policy-library/README.md

 ```

 ## Policy Structure
-- Policy Directory Name: This is the name of the Policy.
+- <b>Policy Directory Name:</b> This is the name of the Policy.
 Try to look at the other directories and follow the naming pattern if applicable.
-- `policy.rego`: REGO code for the policy.
+- <b>policy.rego:</b> REGO code for the policy.
-- `policy.yaml`: Policy CRD object that contains the spec of the policy.
+- <b>policy.yaml:</b> Policy CRD object that contains the spec of the policy.
-- `tests`: This directory has:
+- <b>tests:</b> This directory has:
     - Example `yaml` files that you can use to test the policies with `scripts/test_policies` binary.
     - REGO files to test the policies using OPA Testing Framework.

-## Standards Files Format
+## Standards File Format
 ```
 id: magalix.standards.<id> # mglx standard id
 name: <standard name>